 Regenerative agriculture is a movement that aims to revive the health of the soil and by extension the landscape — and furthermore the small farm economy.
 The idea is that by changing how farms operate, the farm itself becomes resilient to climate change and can better weather economic storms.

-Episodes of The Next Harvest will air Wednesdays this fall on KBIA.
+Episodes of The Next Harvest air Wednesdays throughout the fall on KBIA 91.3FM and can be found at KBIA.org.

 -